WebApiContrib/WebAPIContrib.Core/src/WebApiContrib.Core.Formatter.Csv/README.md

 # History

-2018.04.18: Adding support for customization of the header with the display attribute 2018.04.12: Using the encoding from the options in the CsvOutputFormatter, Don't buffer CSV 2017.02.14: update to csproj
+2018.06.10: Adding support for fluent based configuration of input and output formatters 2018.04.18: Adding support for customization of the header with the display attribute 2018.04.12: Using the encoding from the options in the CsvOutputFormatter, Don't buffer CSV 2017.02.14: update to csproj